Sridhar701Pitt/test/README.md

 # Rust WebAssembly Clicker Game

 This repository contains a minimal clicker game written in Rust and compiled to WebAssembly.
+The WebGPU canvas now reacts to the current score and you can run a **Prime Bonus** mode that computes thousands of prime numbers to add extra points.

 ## Building